Post updated on

 2- Protein intake – I suggest starting around 0.8-1g per lbs. of your body weight or lean body mass.

 3- Carbs – I have a detailed macro article you can find HERE but we suggest consuming just enough to fuel your training sessions, but no more than that.

 4- Fats – The proper type of fats like essential fatty acids via supplements and quality foods like coconut oils, chia seeds, flax seeds, and avocado are vital, again you can find more on numbers based on your goals above.

-5- Eating quality real food, packed with micronutrients (vitamins/minerals) that are on the lower side of the glycemic scale – so take is easy on the breads, cookies, pastas, higher sugar fruits and foods that are higher on the scale.
+5- Eating quality real food, packed with micronutrients (vitamins/minerals) that are on the lower side of the glycemic scale – so take it easy on the bread, cookies, pastas, higher sugar fruits and foods that are higher on the scale.

 6- Make sure you are eating enough – Don’t starve yourself on your way to a six-pack.
 Being hungry now and then is fine, but keep your daily calories too low can do much more harm than good.